Get an AI Receptionist: XBert AI Answers Questions, Books Appointments, and More 24/7.

 Call recording and playback

 Calls are recorded, and the supervisors review them later for quality assurance and quality control.
-This allows the managers to show that the call center is in compliance.
+This allows the managers to show that the call center complies.
 It also helps management understand an agent’s performance so they can select examples for coaching sessions.
-This helps not only one agent but the whole team.
+This helps not only one agent but all team members.

 Call center quality assurance criteria